NexPlayer/iOS-SDK/advanced.md

 This method is used to change the playback rate.

 > **Note** Speed Control is an optional feature.
-This method makes it possible to allow users to adjust the playback rate, from 0.1 of the original speed to 4x speed, by changing the value of the parameterplayRate.
-For example, to play content at half-speed,playRateshould be set to 0.5
+This method makes it possible to allow users to adjust the playback rate, from 0.1 of the original speed to 4x speed, by changing the value of the parameter play Rate.
+For example, to play content at half-speed, play Rate should be set to 0.5

 This method doesn’t work if it is called when NexPlayer is stopped.